-This project describes database system concepts and a simple computer shop program which named purchasing and selling computer parts.
+This project describes database system concepts and a simple computer shop program which named Computer Shop.
 The application part uses Access and SQL quires.
 The program is written by Microsoft Visual Basic 6.0, and Microsoft Access XP to create database.
 Also it uses some SQL codes.